uavaustin/hawk-eye/README.md

 Specifically, the goal is to produce models that perform well in the [AUVSI SUAS](https://static1.squarespace.com/static/5d554e14aaa5e300011a4844/t/5fd3780f2662933f59dbedd5/1607694352554/auvsi_suas-2021-rules.pdf) competition.

-The output of this project is a python package that can be utilized by UAV Austin's [Orchestra](https://github.com/uavaustin/orchestra) team.
+We train our models with a fusion of real and synthetic data and package our inferencing pipeline as a python pip package.
+The output of this project is utilized by UAV Austin's [Orchestra](https://github.com/uavaustin/orchestra) team.